PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

      }

-For Random Forest first "mtray" is tuned then compute it.
+For Random Forest first "mtray" is tuned then it was computed.

      rf.fun<- function( train.d. = train.d, valid.d. = valid.d){